kartik-venugopal/aural-player/README.md

    * Playlist files: M3U/M3U8

 * **Playback:**
+   * Option to specify two different custom seek lengths so you can perform both fine-grained and coarse-grained seeking simultaneously
   * Option to remember last playback position, either on a per-track basis or for all tracks, so you can resume listening to a track without needing to remember where you left off **(New!)**
   * Bookmarking, so you can mark a specific position within a track, save it with an informative description, and come back to it later with one click, which is great for long tracks like audiobooks **(New!)**
    * Track segment looping, to allow you to define and loop your favorite parts of a track.
-   * Thanks to bookmarking, you can also save your loops and play them back at any time with one click **(New!)**
+   * Thanks to bookmarking, save your loops and play them back at any time with one click **(New!)**
    * Configurable autoplay (on app startup and/or when tracks are added)

 * **Effects:**
    * Graphic equalizer, Pitch shift, Time stretch, Reverb, Delay, Filter, and a Master unit to switch on/off all effects from one place
    * Option to remember sound settings, either on a per-track basis or for all tracks, so you can tailor the soundscape for each of your tracks without having to manually re-apply any settings.
 Adjust the settings once and Aural will remember them the next time. **(New!)**
-   * Save your effects settings as presets, either per individual effects unit or all effects as a whole, so you can use them later without having to remember them **(New!)**
+   * Save your effects settings as presets, either per individual effects unit or all effects as a whole, so you can use them later without having to remember them. **(New!)**
    * Recording of clips in AAC/ALAC/AIFF formats, so you can capture your applied sound effects and create a customized version of your track.

 * **Information:**